ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ### Example of Proxy DLL

 Now we will implement the simplest bot, which is based on proxy DLL technique.
 The bot will control test application to keep non-zero value of the `gLife` parameter.
-Algorithm to do it is to simulate the *1* keypress each time when the `gLife` parameter becomes less than 10.
+Bot's algorithm is to simulate the *1* keypress each time when the `gLife` parameter becomes less than 10.

-First step to create a proxy DLL is to generate source code of the library with stub functions.
+First step of a proxy DLL development is to generate source code of the library with stub functions.
 We can use the DLL Wrapper Generator script for this purpose.
-This is an algorithm to use the script:
+This is the algorithm to use the generator script:

-1. Copy the 32-bit version of the `gdi32.dll` library to a directory with the generator script.
+1. Copy the 32-bit version of the `gdi32.dll` library to the directory with the generator script.
 This library is located in the "C:\Windows\system32" directory for 32-bit Windows and in "C:\Windows\SysWOW64" for 64-bit one.

 2. Launch the `cmd.exe` Command Prompt application.